Guy's Cross Olive Oil

 The oil is grown entirely on Guy’s Cross and is not blended with oils sourced from off the farm.
 Only organic methods are used and all labour is by hand.

-The trees produce a rich dark green-gold oil, which is bottled in elegant, 500ml bottles.
+The trees produce a rich dark green-gold oil, which is bottled in elegant 500ml bottles or attractive metal cans.

 Guy’s Cross Olive Oil is described by award judges as “possessing good levels of bitterness and pungency; the oil presents as a clean strong oil.”